BorisNaum/SuperNET/OSlibs/android/Android_Readme.md

 `echo $AR`

-- If getting output your Android NDK developement environment is set temporarily in terminal window in which you executed the set_android_env.sh script.
+- If getting output your Android NDK development environment is set temporarily in terminal window in which you executed the set_android_env.sh script.

 ## Compile iguana for android